rahimgujjar/WhatsApp-WAL-XRay/Forensic-Research-Archive.md

 My parser, along with my [`thumbnail_extract.py`](https://github.com/rahimgujjar/WhatsApp-WAL-XRay/blob/main/diagnostic-tools/thumbnail_extract.py) script, successfully extracted these thumbnails directly from the desktop's WAL logs.
 As proven by my extracted JSON data, these were extremely low-quality images (ranging from 1.8 KB to 3.5 KB, with resolutions like 45×100 or 55×100).

-While text was illegible, facial recognition and context were easily identifiable. **Crucially, this logical flaw completely bypassed the intended privacy restriction without me ever actually opening the View-Once message at any point in my life 😏😁.**
+While text was illegible, facial recognition and context were easily identifiable. **Crucially, this logical flaw completely bypassed the intended privacy restriction without me ever actually opening the View-Once message at any point in my life😊.**

 ***

 ## Undeniable Proof

+> **Forensic Verification & Reproducibility Notice⚠️⚠️:** The core parsing logic is fully open-source, allowing for rigorous methodological review over baseless speculation.
+While the raw `messages.db-wal` cannot be published due to strict Personal Identifiable Information (PII) constraints, and the target architecture is now deprecated, the forensic artifacts remain preserved.
+Serious researchers seeking to verify these claims beyond the repository code may contact me *(gmail: prime.logic05@gmail.com)* for a **controlled, authenticated demonstration** of the extraction process.

 To prove this wasn't fabricated, here is a sanitized excerpt from my [`Undeniable_Output_of_Working_WAL_Parser.md`](https://github.com/rahimgujjar/WhatsApp-WAL-XRay/blob/main/schemas-and-logs/Undeniable_Output_of_Working_WAL_Parser.md).
 Notice the raw Protocol Buffer structure, the exact timestamps, and the specific Meta CDN URL signatures (e.g., `oh=01_Q5...`) that authenticate media access: